chinamike65/hugo-tuolesi/content/book3/book3en.md

 All living beings have different faculties and different understandings.
 They will accept different teachings and choose different religions and sects.

-Buddhas and Bodhisattvas manifest according to the foundation of sentient beings, and whatever kind of foundation the sentient beings have, Buddhas and Bodhisattvas turn into what kind of masters.
+Buddhas and Bodhisattvas manifest according to the foundation of sentient beings, and whatever kind of foundation the sentient beings have, Buddhas and Bodhisattvas turn into that kind of master.

 Buddhas and Bodhisattvas have transformed themselves into gods of outsiders in order to save sentient beings from outsiders.

-Among the precepts of tantra, there is a precept that one should not slander the gods and hierarchs who are heretical.
+Among the precepts of tantra, there is a precept that one should not slander the gods and patriarchs who are heretical.

 There are many kinds of heretics, and it can be said that most of the leaders and gods of heretics are incarnations of Buddhas and Bodhisattvas.